Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 13 The Bible is clear in Matthew 10:11-15 that every city and town and house in Judæa would be liable before God and in real danger of a horrifying overthrow, like that of Sodom and Gomorrah (see also Matthew 11:24 and Romans 9:29).
 God gave hundreds of thousands of Judæans and several billions of their Gentile sympathizers the chance and opportunity to witness the unlikely A.D.70 Destruction of Jerusalem and, this time around all who disregarded what was only too obvious, were to be removed from this physical plane of existence to stand guilty before the risen Christ, whom they rejected (Matthew 19:23-28 cf. Philippians 2:5-11; Revelation 20:12, 15).

 14 If Daniel 2:35 and Revelation 20:11 are parallels it would mean that no Temple was permanently established and also that Gentile nations were judged (disincarnated) in the final catastrophe.

-15 An awful lot is going on in the Sriptural narrative, but because King's imperative dismisses them entirely, the feeling is that there an elephant in the living room; this is a subject that should not be discussed around polite commpany, and there is much more to be desired and King's paradigm does not help the Bible student get out of a rut that the only things that matter in Bible prophecy are events in Israel only leading up to Tisha B'Av in the summer of A.D.70.
+15 An awful lot is going on in the Scriptural narrative, but because Full Preterism and King's imperative dismisses them entirely, the feeling is that there is an 'elephant in the living room'; this is a subject that should not be discussed around 'polite company,' and there is much more to be desired and the Full Preterist paradigm does not help the Bible student get out of a rut that the only things that matter in Bible prophecy are events in Israel only leading up to Tisha B'Av in the summer of A.D.70.